Roxen (band): Music

 Roxen was formed back in September 2002 with initial line up of Mustafa "Musti" Zahid, Jawad, known onstage as Jodi, and Omar.
 Their debut song was "Yaadein".
-After a couple of months they came out with web release of the demo song, "Tau Phir Aoo".
+After a couple of months they came out with web release of the demo song, "Toh Phir Aao".
 The song registered over 65000 downloads in one month.

-Roxen's debut album, Rozen-E-Deewar, was released on 31 August 2006, on Fire Records in Pakistan, Hom Records in India and on Sangeet Records in the United States, Canada, and the Middle East.
+Roxen's debut album, Rozen-E-Deewar, was released on 31 August 2006, on Fire Records in Pakistan, Hom Records in India, and Sangeet Records in the United States, Canada, and the Middle East.

-The release date for Roxen's second album Bhoola Samundar, has not been announced.
+The release date for Roxen's second album, Bhoola Samundar, has not been announced.
 The album is scheduled to be released by Universal Music.

 In 2015, Roxen released their single "Anjanay Raaston" for the drama series Mere Khwaab Lauta Do.